klaudius71/GlacierV2/README.md

 # GlacierV2
 Game Engine API

-Make sure to clone recursively
+Make sure to clone recursively and to set the Startup project to Sandbox